WHYAMERICASUCKS.COM

 Axios reported that Pakistani Prime Minister Shehbaz Sharif publicly said the ceasefire would apply 'everywhere, including Lebanon and elsewhere.'
 Shortly afterward, Netanyahu said the ceasefire did not include Lebanon.

-By Wednesday, Vance was saying there had been a 'legitimate misunderstanding' and that the U.S. never promised Lebanon would be included.
-That is the clean public-record conflict: the ceasefire was announced as broad by one mediator and narrowed almost immediately by the U.S. and Israel.
+By Wednesday, Vance was saying there had been a 'legitimate misunderstanding' and that the U.S. Never promised Lebanon would be included.
+That is the clean public-record conflict: the ceasefire was announced as broad by one mediator and narrowed almost immediately by the U.S. And Israel.

 Lebanon turned that contradiction into bodies within hours